 I have attempted to make almond flour several times.
 I say attempt because I use my blender, and you can’t go too long before you get almond butter, so my almond flour isn’t that fine.
 The last time I made almond flour, Abbie (6 years old) and I tried to strain it with a fine mesh strainer.
 Too long and hard.
 And it was a big fat mess!
 We had the precious almond flour all over the floor.
 Not good!

 I finally gave in and bought some commercial almond flour just to make sure that if you try this recipe, I could vouch for having tried it with “real almond flour” and not just my homemade stuff.
 Now that I have used “real almond flour”, though, I feel confident in using my homemade more frugal version since the outcome is virtually the same.
-Below are pictures of me and Abbie making the almond flour.
-She completely over mixed the muffin batter, but that batch was still great and tasted fabulous.
-The main picture in the collage was from my batch with the commercial almond flour.
+Although using the commercial almond flour is sure more convenient and cleaner.

 If you are looking for a gluten-free blueberry muffin recipe, this recipe is sure to hit the spot.
 These blueberry muffins are a sweet treat, and they are even made without refined sugars.
 This recipe is adapted from Cook Eat Paleo.

 The Verdict: I’ve made several batches of these and find myself eating them for breakfast, lunch, as a snack and dessert (not all in the same day, though:).
 We LOVE them!!
 I had to hide the last batch of blueberry muffins to make sure that I could get some pictures of them!
 Hope you enjoy, friends!
 Pictures updated 5/15.

 - 3 "chia seed eggs" (3 Tablespoons chia seed with 9 Tablespoons water mixed), can sub chia seed with flax seed or use 3 actual eggs

 - 1/4 cup honey